Ultimate Travel Guide California: Everything you need to know about solo travel in California.

 Budgeting for a trip to California largely depends on where you’re visiting and how you’re getting around the state.
 Accommodation and transportation will make up a huge chunk of your budget in California so plan accordingly and prioritise!
-California can be quite an expensive place to visit so keep that in mind when trip planning checking out California travel guide.
+California can be quite an expensive place to visit so keep that in mind when trip planning by sticking to this California travel guide.

 Accommodation: Most major cities in California do have hostels.
 Hostel dorm beds in California cost between $25 – $45 per night.
 For mid-range hotels budget around $50-130 per night and to splurge $170+ per night.
 If you’re doing a road trip you can easily get a roadside motel room from $35 a night.
 I’d highly recommend taking advantage of Air Bnb when travelling throughout the state.

-Food: It’s easy to eat really well on a budget in California.
-With fast food places and sandwich shops you can get a meal for $5- $6.
-In a mid-range restaurant expect to pay around $15 for a meal and drink (don’t forget about tipping in the US!).
+Food: It’s easy to eat well on a budget in California.
+With fast food places and sandwich shops, you can get a meal for $8- $10.
+In a mid-range restaurant expect to pay around $20 for a meal and drink (don’t forget about tipping in the US!).
 The prices rise from there, just expect to pay more in the major cities.

 Transport: In the major cities, it’s easy enough to get around via public transport, in San Francisco, a MuniMobile pass gives you unlimited rides for $5 a day.